 Income-driven repayment plans and Public Service Loan Forgiveness (PSLF) get a lot of press.
-But both require you to have federal student loans and require 10 or more years of monthly payments before you can qualify for any forgiveness benefit.
+But both require you to have federal student loans and require 10 or more years of monthly payments working full-time for a nonprofit or public employer before you can qualify for any forgiveness benefit.

-But there are other grants that may be able to help you pay off your student loans faster.
-While some grants, like the Federal Pell Grant, are only available to enrolled students, other are specifically designed to help graduates manage their student debt.
+But there are other grants and student loan repayment assistance programs that may be able to help you pay off your higher education debt faster.
+While some grants, like the Federal Pell Grant, are only available to enrolled students, others are specifically designed to help graduates manage their student debt.

 And many of these student loan grants offer payment assistance to both private and federal student loan borrowers.
 Here are 10 of the best student loan grants to pay off student debt.

-Note that the COVID-19 pandemic and federal forbearance relief measures have impacted many student loan borrowers.
+Note that since the COVID-19 pandemic happened and federal forbearance relief measures were put in place, many student loan borrowers have been impacted – some for positive, some for worse.
 To learn more about your options, check out our guide.

-1. National Health Services Corps (NHSC) Loan Repayment Program
+1. National Health Service Corps (NHSC) Loan Repayment Program

 The NHSC Loan Repayment Program pays up to $50,000 in student loan payments for medical professionals who sign a two-year service contract to work in a Health Professional Shortage Area (HPSA).

-HSPAs are areas identified as having a shortage of health care providers who serve in primary care, dental care or mental health.
-Health professionals working at HPSA sites with a score of 14 or higher are eligible for the full $50,000 ($25,000 for part-time clinicians).
+HSPAs are areas identified as having a shortage of healthcare providers who serve in primary care, dental care or mental health.
+Healthcare professionals working at HPSA sites with a score of 14 or higher are eligible for the full $50,000 ($25,000 for part-time clinicians).
 Those working at HPSA sites with scores of 13 or below are eligible for up to $30,000.

 And those who still have remaining unpaid student debt after their two-year service contract ends can apply for a continuation contract.
-If accepted, NHSC will pay the entire remaining student loan balance.
+If accepted, NHSC will pay the entire remaining balance.

 2. Nurse Corps Loan Repayment Program